edrewitz/pyclimo/README.md

 3) **Plotting the Monthly Normal Maximum Vapor Pressure Deficit for August using the Geographic Area Coordination Center/Predictive Services Areas Reference System**

-   In this example we will plot the monthly normal for the Maximum Vapor Pressure Deficit for August using the 'GACC & PSA' reference system.
+   In this example we will plot the monthly normal for the maximum vapor pressure Deficit for August using the 'GACC & PSA' reference system.

    This data is from PRISM Climate Group.